DMCC Free Zone

 1. Free Zone Limited Liability Company (FZ-LLC): This is the most common form of registration.
 An FZ-LLC allows 100% foreign ownership with a minimum of one and a maximum of 50 shareholders.

-2. Free Zone Company (FZC): This setup allows multiple shareholders (minimum of 2 and maximum of 50), making it suitable for partnerships or joint ventures.
+2. Free Zone Company (FZC): This setup allows for multiple shareholders (a minimum of 2 and a maximum of 50), making it suitable for partnerships or joint ventures.

 3. Branch of a Foreign Company: A foreign company can set up a branch in DMCC, allowing it to operate in the UAE while keeping its original entity intact.

-4. Representative Office: This type allows a foreign company to have a presence in Dubai without engaging in directly making income from the UAE market.
-A representative office can conduct market research, promote the parent company’s business, and facilitate sales.
+4. Representative Office: This type allows a foreign company to have a presence in Dubai without engaging in direct income generation from the UAE market.
+A representative office rent in uae can conduct market research, promote the parent company business, and facilitate sales.

 Company Formation in DMCC

-The DMCC offers a variety of types of Companies Formation in DMCC business licenses, each tailored to different industries and activities:
+The DMCC offers many types of company formations in DMCC business licenses, each tailored to different industries and activities:

-1. Trading License: This license allows businesses engaged in buying and selling goods to import, export, and trade.
+1. Trading License: This license enables businesses involved in buying and selling goods to import, export, and engage in trade.

 2. Service License: For consulting and service-oriented businesses, including IT, marketing, and finance.